What is a Home Improvement Agency?

 How can I find a local Home Improvement Agency?

-Without local authority funding for home adaptations, you may need to use your income and savings, a personal loan, or ...
+If you’re not eligible for council funding, you may need to use your income and savings, a loan or other options.

 The DFG is available to people who meet certain eligibility criteria.
 We explain what these are and how you can apply.